 There are three major factors to consider when planning a geothermal installation.

-- Access to and suitability of site - Geothermal heating and cooling systems are appropriate for almost any size building, but there must be enough space for the installation of the ground loop.
-The site must also allow access for trenchers, drills, backhoes or other heavy equipment that will prepare the ground for installation of the loop.
+- Access to and suitability of site – Geothermal heating and cooling systems are appropriate for almost any size building, but there must be enough space for the installation of the ground loop.
+The site must also allow access for trenchers, drills, backhoes or other heavy equipment that will prepare the ground for the installation of the loop.

 In a horizontal installation, the ground loop’s installed in a series of lengthy trenches dug to the proper depth.
 This type of installation requires considerable horizontal ground area both for the trenches themselves and for access to the site.